“If Hitler invaded hell I would make at least a favorable reference to the devil in the House of Commons.” Winston Churchill

 In China, the bloodthirsty Communist Mao Zedong enjoyed the same advantage Tito had in Yugoslavia.
 He spent little effort fighting the Japanese, and sometimes even found ways to peacefully co-exist with the Japanese invaders.9His real fight was with the pro-American forces of Chiang Kai-shek.
 Meanwhile Chiang Kai-shek, with American financial support, was carrying the fight to the Japanese.
 But Soviet agents in the US government undermined Chiang at every turn.
 As they had in the Yugoslavia situation, Communist agents in the American government put Soviet interests ahead of the actual war effort.

 Yugoslavia and China were not the only places where American allies were cut off at the knees by Communists in the American government.
 The same thing happened in Poland in 1944.
 As the Soviet Army was fighting to retake Poland from the Germans, Poles organized an armed rebellion against their German conquerors.
 One would think that the Russians would appreciate the help in fighting the Germans, but Stalin ordered his army to hold back, to allow the Nazis to crush the Polish resistance.
-Stalin was planning on enslaving Poland, something he had been trying to do before Germany invaded Russia in 1941.
+Stalin was planning on enslaving Poland, something he had been trying to do before Germany turned against him in 1941.
 Letting patriotic Poles gain a military victory in their own country was not in his game plan.10

 While the Polish resistance was still fighting for survival, and the Soviet army was holding back to let the Poles be slaughtered, British Prime Minister Winston Churchill and US President Roosevelt made some effort to send weapons and other materiel to the beleaguered Poles.
 Presidential adviser Harry Hopkins, a Communist agent, boasted to an American general that he was willing and able to withhold any telegrams on the subject that Churchill might send to Roosevelt, in order to delay aid to the Poles until they were beyond help.11